rafaelurben/linux-cheatsheet/2-files-folders.md

 - `chown <username> <path>`: transfer user ownership
 - `chown <username>:<group> <path>`: transfer user and group ownership
-- `chown:<group> <path>`: transfer group ownership
+- `chown :<group> <path>`: transfer group ownership
 - `chgrp <group> <path>`: transfer group ownership

 ### Special permissions

-Files created in folders that have the setUID or setGID permission set will not belong to the creator but to the (user/group) owner of the parent folder.
+Files created in folders that have the setUID or setGID permission set will not belong to the creator but to the ( user/group) owner of the parent folder.

 `s` = with execute permission; `S` = without execute permission